10 Best Running Shoes for Wide Feet (2026): Expert-Tested Picks

 Best forDaily training, easy-to-moderate pace

 Why it’s best for wide feet: Brooks engineers the Ghost with a semi-curved last that gives the forefoot a natural shape.
-In 2E width, the toe box opens up without making the midfoot sloppy.
-Importantly, this matters because many wide shoes feel loose in the arch area — the Ghost doesn’t.
+In 2E width, the toe box opens up without making the midfoot sloppy — a problem I’ve encountered with many wide shoes.

 SpecDetail